Fujifilm X-T20 vs Panasonic G10

-The Fujifilm X-T20 and the Panasonic Lumix DMC-G10 are two digital cameras that were revealed to the public, respectively, in January 2017 and March 2010.
-Both the X-T20 and the G10 are mirrorless interchangeable lens cameras that are based on an APS-C (X-T20) and a Four Thirds sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Panasonic provides 12 MP.
+The Fujifilm X-T20 and the Panasonic Lumix DMC-G10 are two digital cameras that were announced, respectively, in January 2017 and March 2010.
+Both the X-T20 and the G10 are mirrorless interchangeable lens cameras that are based on an APS-C (X-T20) and a Four Thirds (G10) sensor.
+The Fujifilm has a resolution of 24 megapixels, whereas the Panasonic provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G10 is notably larger (6 percent) than the Fujifilm X-T20.
 Moreover, the G10 is slightly heavier (1 percent) than the X-T20.
 In this context, it is worth noting that neither the X-T20 nor the G10 are weather-sealed.